Yes we do censor reader comments. We’ll continue to.

 And it’s often a judgment call.
 We’re still trying to find our way, to define that line between a free-flowing democratic discussion and a harsh, anonymous hate-fest.
 Please help us.

-On the New Haven Independent site, Paul Bass, Melissa Bailey, and Thomas MacMillan review the comments.
+The New Haven Independent’s staff reviews the comments.
 Eugene Driscoll reviews the Naugatuck Valley comments at the Valley independent Sentinel.
 Don’t worry if it takes a while for your comments to appear on the site: We try to review and post comments every few hours during weekdays.
 Sometimes we don’t get to the job overnight, so comments posted then may not appear until morning.
 Similarly, it may take a day or a little more for comments to appear on the site when you post from the end of Friday through Sunday.